fluxninja/aperture/docs/content/concepts/classifier.md

 :::

-In addition to the selectors, a Classifier needs to specify classification rules.
 Each classification rule consists of two main components:

 - **Flow Label Key**: This is the identifier for the flow label.
 It is used to reference the flow label in other parts of the system.
-- **Extraction Rule**: A rule how to extract the flow label value based on request metadata.
+- **Extraction Rule**: A rule how to extract the flow label value based on request attributes.

 There are two ways to specify a classification rule: